 Member's /Proxy's Signature

 No. of share(s) held

 Applicable for members holding shares in electronic form.

 Folio No

-I hereby record my presence at the 26 th Annual General Meeting held at J Association, AMA Complex, ATIRA, Dr. Vikram Sarabhai Marg, Ahmedabad - 38th a.m.
+I hereby record my presence at the 26 th Annual General Meeting held at J Association, AMA Complex, ATIRA, Dr. Vikram Sarabhai Marg, Ahmedabad - 380 a.m.

-Name of Proxy
+Name of Proxy(To be filled in if Proxy Form has been duly deposited with the Company)

 (To be filled in if first named Joint-holder does not attend meeting)

 Full name of the joint-holder

 Full name of the member attending